architkansal/architkansal.github.io/_posts/2018-10-05-Discriminatory-Scatternet.md

 <link rel="stylesheet" type="text/css" href="{{ site.baseurl }}/post.css" />
 In this article, I am going to talk about my UG thesis project.
 I have been pursuing ML since the 2nd year of college.
 I have taken several introductory and advanced courses, participated in online contests and organized workshops & contests for college fests.
 So, I decided to work on some ML problem as part of my thesis as well.

-I collaborated with [Amarjot Singh](https://www.linkedin.com/in/amarjot-singh-b5269815/) and [Prof. K. V. Kadambari](https://www.nitw.ac.in/department/cse/faculty/k/) and we decided to work on scattering networks.
+I collaborated with [Amarjot Singh](https://www.linkedin.com/in/amarjot-singh-b5269815/) and [Prof. K. V. Kadambari](https://www.nitw.ac.in/faculty/id/16335/) and we decided to work on scattering networks.
 ScatterNets are a type of hand-engineered networks in computer vision.
 Now, let me quickly introduce the problem domain.

 ## Introduction

 Object classification is the task of classifying images by extracting features from image data.
-The fundamental challenge for any such system lies within the simultaneous requirement of capacity to distinguish between similar looking image regions while being invariant to appearance-altering transformations.
+The fundamental challenge for any such system lies within the simultaneous requirement of the capacity to distinguish between similar looking image regions while being invariant to appearance-altering transformations.

 Despite the success of the deep networks(CNNs) in the domain, there remains a fundamental lack of understanding in the design and optimization of these networks which makes it difficult to develop them.
-Also, training of these networks requires large labeled datasets which in numerous applications may not be available.
+Also, training of these networks require large labeled datasets which in numerous applications may not be available.

 In this work, we propose a hybrid semi-supervised architecture comprising of